menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 1. Locate the specific appliance for which you want set services.
 2. On the :guilabel:`Action` menu, select :guilabel:`Set appliance services`.
 You can also access this option on the Row menu :guilabel:`...`.

-   * **SSH (Secure Shell)**: Enabling SSH allows secure remote access to your appliance.
-You can use an SSH client to connect and manage the appliance securely.
+   * **SSH (Secure Shell)**: SSH service is enabled by default, providing secure remote access to your appliance.
+With the SSH client enabled you can connect to and manage the appliance securely.
 Disabling SSH is not recommended unless you have a specific security requirement.
 Disabling SSH should only be considered for servers in a highly secure environment, and even then, it should only be done for short periods when absolutely necessary.
 Always ensure you have alternate secure methods for appliance management.
    * **Firewall**: The firewall is a crucial security measure that protects your appliance against potential attacks.
 It is strongly recommended to keep the firewall enabled at all times to safeguard your server from threats.
 Disabling the firewall is NOT recommended.
 Disabling the firewall temporarily should only be done in situations where you have a deep understanding of the potential risks and have specific security measures in place to compensate for the loss of protection.
 Even in such cases, minimize the duration of firewall disablement and re-enable it as soon as possible.
 3. Select :guilabel:`Save` when you are done.